Chart Color Schemes

 Kingston is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Kingston's dwelling structure, as per the latest Census, consisted of 89.1% houses and 10.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
-Home ownership in Kingston was at 34.1%, with the rest of dwellings either mortgaged (36.1%) or rented (29.8%).
-The median monthly mortgage repayment in Kingston was $1,625, higher than Hobart metro's $1,517.
-The median weekly rent figure in Kingston was $380, compared to Hobart metro's $350.
+This compares to Hobart metro's 85.3% houses and 14.7% other dwellings.
+Home ownership in Kingston was at 34.1%, with mortgaged dwellings at 36.1% and rented ones at 29.8%.
+The median monthly mortgage repayment in the area was $1,625, higher than Hobart metro's average of $1,517.
+Median weekly rent in Kingston was $380, compared to Hobart metro's $350.
 Nationally, Kingston's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing